gomi42/LocalWebServer/README.md

 ### .htaccess Emulation

-The .htaccess emulation is very basic and supports at the moment the 3 most important commands.
-2 with limited features.
+The .htaccess emulation is very basic and supports at the moment the most important commands.
+Most with limited features.
 But they serve the common use case to redirect any link to a file:

 ```
 RewriteEngine on